 The Protected subfield indicates whether the information carried in the WUR frame has been processed by a message integrity check (MIC) algorithm.
 The Protected subfield is set to 1 if the WUR frame is protected utilizing the MIC algorithm as defined in 29.10 (Protected WUR frames); otherwise it is set to 0 to indicate that the WUR frame contains the 16-bit CRC as defined in 9.10.2.5.2 (Cyclic Redundancy Check (CRC) for WUR frames).

 The Length Present subfield indicates whether the Length/Miscellaneous subfield contains the Length subfield or not.
+The Length Present subfield is not present in WUR Short Wake-up frames.

 The Length/Miscellaneous subfield contains the Length subfield when the Length Present subfield is set to 1; otherwise it contains the Miscellaneous subfield.
+The Length/Miscellaneous subfield is not present in WUR Shrot Wake-up frames.

 The Length subfield indicates the length of the Frame Body field as defined in 9.10.2.4 (Frame Body field).

-The Miscellaneous subfield is reserved in all FL WUR frames except for broadcast addressed WUR Wake-up frames.
+The Miscellaneous subfield is reserved in all FL WUR frames except for broadcast addressed WUR Wake-up frames as defined in 9.10.3.2 (WUR Wake-up frame format). (#3111)

 Type Dependent Control field